DWasilewski3/Resume/README.md

 **MSU Software Engineering and Computing Society -** Founding member, Senior Project Manager, and Chief Diversity Officer

-**Odyssey of the Mind** – (3 years).
-Team placed second in regional competition and third in state competition.
+**Odyssey of the Mind -** *3 years* Member of a youth creative project creation and demonstartion team which placed second in regional competition and third in state competition.

-## COMMUNITY SERVICE
+## VOLUNTEER SERVICE

+**Student Advisor to MSU CSE Committees -** *2024-2025 academic year*
+Served as the peer appointed and elected student on the MSU CSE Advisory Committee and the MSU CSE Undergraduate Curriculum Committee.
+Worked with faculty to improve content and experiences for undergraduate computer science engineering students

-**Boy Scouts of America -** Highway clean-up, Eagle Scout projects, Mackinac Island State Park
+**Boy Scouts of America -** Highway clean-up, Eagle Scout projects, 120+ Mackinac Island State Park volunteer hours

-**Governor’s Honor Guard –** Served as Boy Scout assistant patrol leader and visitor guide at Fort Mackinac and State Park buildings, and led volunteer service projects for Mackinac Island State Park (2017 - 2019)
+**Governor’s Honor Guard –** *2017 - 2019*
+Served as Boy Scout assistant patrol leader and visitor guide at Fort Mackinac and State Park buildings, and led volunteer service projects for Mackinac Island State Park

 **Kids Food Basket -** Helped design and fill lunch bags.
-Worked on many food collection campaigns
+Worked on numerous food collection and preparation campaigns